Gorontalo: Etymology

-Gorontaloans sometime refer themselves as Hulandalo or Hulantalo, a well-known term in Gorontalo and North Sulawesi, which usually refer to the region of Gorontalo or the native people from Gorontalo.
+Gorontalo people sometime refer themselves as Hulandalo or Hulantalo, a well-known term in Gorontalo and North Sulawesi, which usually refers to the region of Gorontalo or the native people from Gorontalo.

-Pohala'a

-The Gorontaloan people also have a family kinship system called Pohala'a.
-This system is a heritage of the kingdoms that had previously established in Gorontalo.
-There are five pohala'a in Gorontalo, namely Gorontalo, Limboto, Suwawa, Bualemo and Atinggola; where the Gorontalo pohala'a is the most prominent among the pohala'as.

 History

 Historically, Gorontalo has been the centre for the spread of Islam in Eastern Indonesia, dating back to the pre-colonial era.
 The province also was the seat of many independent Gorontaloan kingdoms.
 The Dutch arrived in the beginning of the 17th century, subjugating the local kingdoms and finally annexed the area into the Dutch East Indies.
 Gorontalo was briefly occupied by the Japanese during World War II, before finally becoming part of the independent Republic of Indonesia.

 Gorontalo was incorporated into the province of North Sulawesi, but after the Fall of Suharto, the government decided to create a new province, owing to the cultural and religious differences to the Christian-majority province of North Sulawesi and also as part of the country's decentralization program.
 Hence, the new province was created on 5 December 2000.

 Compared to other provinces of Indonesia, Gorontalo is one of the least developed provinces.
 As of 2017, Gorontalo scores 0.670 in Human Development Index, one of the lowest in Indonesia.
 It ranks 28th out of the 34 provinces.
 Compared to the neighbouring provinces such as North Sulawesi, Gorontalo's infrastructure is very poorly developed.
 The province has often suffered from electricity crises as well as water shortages.
 Nevertheless, the government is currently attempting to improve Gorontalo's infrastructure, with construction projects such as the Gorontalo Outer Ring Road, Randangan Dam and the Anggrek Power Plant.